ray-x/lsp_signature.nvim/README.md

                  -- This setting only take effect in insert mode, it does not affect signature help in normal -- mode

-  hint_enable = true, -- virtual hint enable
+  floating_window = true, -- show hint in a floating window hint_enable = true, -- virtual hint enable
   hint_prefix = "🐼 ",  -- Panda for parameter
   hint_scheme = "String",